-Matoussi and Stoica \cite{MatoussiStoica} have proved an existence and uniqueness result for the obstacle problem of backward quasilinear stochastic PDE on the whole space $\bbR^d$ and driven by a finite dimentionnal Brownian motion.
-The method is based on the probabilistic interpretation of the solution by using the backward doubly stochastic differential equation (DBSDE).
-They have also proved that the solution is a pair $\left( u,\nu \right)$ where $u$ is a predictable continuous process which takes values in a proper Sobolev space and $\nu$ is a random regular measure satisfying minimal Skohorod condition.
-In particular they gave for the regular measure $\nu$ a probabilistic interpretation in term of the continuous increasing process $K$ where $ (Y,Z,K)$ is the solution of a reflected generalized BDSDE. \\
+Matoussi and Stoica \cite{MatoussiStoica} have proved an existence and uniqueness result for the obstacle problem of backward quasilinear stochastic PDE on the whole space $\bbR^d$ and driven by a finite dimensional Brownian motion.
+The method is based on the probabilistic interpretation of the solution by using the backward doubly stochastic differential equation (BDSDE in short).
+They have also proved that the solution is a pair $ ( u,\nu )$ where $u$ is a predictable continuous process which takes values in a proper Sobolev space and $\nu$ is a random regular measure satisfying the minimal Skohorod condition.
+In particular, they gave for the regular measure $\nu$ a probabilistic interpretation in terms of the continuous increasing process $K$ where $ (Y,Z,K)$ is the solution of a reflected generalized BDSDE.

-Michel Pierre \cite{Pierre, PIERRE} has studied the parabolic PDE with obstacle using the parabolic potential as a tool.
+Michel Pierre \cite{Pierre,PIERRER} has studied the parabolic PDE with obstacle using the parabolic potential as a tool.
 He proved that the solution uniquely exists and is quasi-continuous.
-With the help of Pierre's result, under suitable assumptions on $f$, $g$ and $h$, our aim is to prove existence and uniqueness for the following SPDE with given obstacle $S$ that we write formally as:
+With the help of Pierre's result, under suitable assumptions on $f$, $g$ and $h$, our aim is to prove existence and uniqueness for the following SPDE with given obstacle $S$ that we write formally as

-\begin{theorem} Under the assumptions Lipschitz continuity and integrability of $f$, $g$ and $h$, there exists a unique solution $\left( u,\nu \right)$ of the obstacle problem for the SPDE (\ref{SPDEO}) associated to $(\xi,f,g,h,S)$ where $u$ is a predictable continuous process which takes values in a proper Sobolev space and $\nu$ is a random regular measure satisfying minimal Skohorod condition. \end{theorem} In our paper, we will use the technics of parabolic potential theory developed by M. Pierre in the stochastic framework.
-We first prove a quasi-continuity result for the solution of the SPDE \eqref{SPDE} with null Dirichlet condition on given domain $\mathcal O$ and driven by an infinite dimentionnal Brownian motion.
-This result is not obvious and its based on a mixing pathwise arguments and Mignot and Puel \cite{MignotPuel} existence result of the obstacle problem for some deterministic PDEs.
-Moreover, we prove in our context that the reflected measure $\nu$ is a regular random measure and we give the analytical representation of such measure in term of parabolic potential in the sense given by M. Pierre in \cite{Pierre}.
+To give a rigorous definition to the notion of a solution to this equation, we will use the technics of parabolic potential theory developed by M. Pierre in the stochastic framework.
+We first prove a quasi-continuity result for the solution of the SPDE \eqref{SPDE} with null Dirichlet condition on given domain $\mathcal O$ and driven by an infinite dimensional Brownian motion.
+This result is not obvious and is based on a mixing pathwise argument and Mignot and Puel \cite{MignotPuel} existence result of the obstacle problem for some deterministic PDEs.
+Moreover, we prove in our context that the reflected measure $\nu$ is a regular random measure and we give the analytical representation of such a measure in terms of parabolic potential in the sense given by M. Pierre in \cite{Pierre}.
 The main theorem we obtain is the following: